jwatts4/course-enroller/README.md

 # Course Enroller

-Jake Watts - 151477490
-Daniyal Khan - 210890640
-Owen Macgowan - 169028180
-Chidiebere Chukwuka - 169028180

-This is the repo for our CP317 group project.
-It is intended to be run locally.
+Final project for CP317.
+It is a Django application intended to be run locally.

 ---